Juvenile Justice and Delinquency Prevention Act (JJDPA) Overview

 Juvenile Justice Advisory Committee (JJAC)

-The JJAC was formed in accordance with the conditions of the JJDPA.
+The JJAC was formed in accordance with the conditions of the JJDPA and authorized by Executive Order 522.
 The panel is responsible for directing the use of JJDPA grant funds and to helping coordinate juvenile justice and delinquency prevention efforts in the Commonwealth.
 The JJAC, along with other experts, give the Massachusetts Executive Office of Public Safety input in developing a statewide plan for identifying and offering guidance on matters relating to delinquency prevention and overall child well-being.
 With federal grant money and guided by issues raised in the statewide plan, the JJAC funds programs, projects, and activities that implement the JJDPA's goals.
 In addition, the JJAC provides policy recommendations to the Governor and state legislators on juvenile justice matters.
 Other tasks include:

 - maintaining an awareness of state and federal laws pertaining to juvenile justice